 Welcome to Zimbabwe!
 Upon arrival at the airport, you will be picked up and transferred to the Gorges Lodge.
 Check in and begin enjoying your Victoria Falls experience.

 The Victoria Falls are one of the Seven Wonders of the World and is the largest sheet of falling water on earth - a spellbinding and mesmerizing spectacle.
-The sheer mass of water cascading down the 100 meter drop across nearly 2 km makes a thunderous roar and creates a magnificent spray of water that can be seen for miles - hence the local name 'mosi oa tunya' meaning 'the smoke that thunders'.
+The sheer mass of water cascading down the 100 meter drop across nearly 2 kilometers, makes a thunderous roar and creates a magnificent spray of water that can be seen for miles - hence the local name 'mosi oa tunya' meaning 'the smoke that thunders'.

 During your stay at the Gorges Lodge, a guided tour of the Victoria Falls is included (park entry fee included) as well as curio shopping at the craft village, visit the local village, a school tour, traditional dancing display, gorge walk with sundowners and snacks, black eagle viewing with sundowners and snacks and a sundowner cruise on the Zambezi (river usage fee included).